 Higher Ed Leader Transforming Learning Through Technology & Innovation

 Dr. Cheryl Boncuore is a dynamic higher education leader in online learning, adult education, and academic technology.
-She has worked as a pioneer in online and distance learning, and is a champion to integrate pedagogies, curricula, and new digital technologies to improve teaching and learning; she brings nearly two decades of higher education and consulting experience to her engagements.
+She has worked as a pioneer in online and distance learning, and is a champion to integrate pedagogies, curricula, and new digital technologies to improve teaching and learning; she brings nearly two decades of higher education leadership and consulting experience to her engagements.

 As Dean of Faculty and Degree Programs at Lake Forest Graduate School of Management, Dr. Boncuore taught Organizational Communication and Social Media courses and enjoyed working with students and faculty to ensure that academic technologies were used in innovative ways in all modalities: on-line, hybrid, video conference, and on campus.
 Her primary focus was curriculum alignment with institutional goals and ensuring that students became great leaders.
 At LFGSM, her areas of expertise and research interests included: academic technology, pedagogy of technology, curriculum design, assessment, creating online communities of practice, and using social media to increase connections between students, faculty, and professionals in the field.